Joaquin Wilde: Championship reigns (2016–2018)

 On January 6, 2017, at the event One Night Only: Live!, DJZ successfully defended his title against Andrew Everett, Braxton Sutter and Trevor Lee, in a four-way elimination match.
 On January 11, DJZ lost his X Division Championship to Trevor Lee.
 DJZ was not used by Impact Wrestling between the March 5 taping of Impact, which aired on April 13, where he lost to Davey Richards, and Impact vs Lucha Underground on April 6, 2018.
-He said he did not know his status with the company and if or when Impact woukd utilize him again.
+He said he did not know his status with the company and if or when Impact would utilize him again.
 In the meantime, he has been working for several independent and Impact-partnership promotions in the US, Japan and Mexico, including Lucha Libre AAA Worldwide.

 DJZ would eventually return to an Impact branded event at their co-promoted show with Lucha Underground during WrestleCon 2018, and his official return in a six-way match at Impact Wrestling Redemption later that month.
 On April 24, 2018, DJZ and Andrew Everett (billed as Z&E) defeated Eli Drake and Scott Steiner to win the Impact World Tag Team Championship.
-On December 31, DJZ announced that his contract with Impact had expired and would depart from the company.
+On December 31, DJZ announced that his contract with Impact had expired and would depart from the company, ending his seven-year tenure with Impact Wrestling.

 WWE (2019–present)

+Early beginnings (2019–2020)

 On March 18, 2019, it was reported that WWE was attempting to sign DJZ.
 On May 14, 2019, WWE confirmed that DJZ had signed a contract.
 The following month, it was revealed he would be changing his ring name to Joaquin Wilde.
 In June, it was announced that Wilde would compete in a tournament named NXT Breakout Tournament, where he made his debut on the June 26 episode of NXT, losing to Angel Garza in the first round of the tournament.
 On the December 13 episode of 205 Live, Wilde made his debut on the brand defeating James Tapia.

-Legado Del Fantasma (2020–present)
+Legado Del Fantasma (2020–2022)

 On the April 1 episode of NXT, after a match with Kushida, Wilde was abducted in the parking lot by a van full of men in black clothes and luchadore masks, continuing a previous storyline started when the same happened to Raul Mendoza weeks prior.
 On the June 10 episode of NXT, Wilde made his return as he along with Mendoza were revealed as the mysterious masked men and they aligned themselves with El Hijo del Fantasma as they attacked Drake Maverick, thus turning heel.
-On the June 17 episode of NXT, El Hijo del Fantasma, now known as Santos Escobar, would reveal the name of his new faction with Wilde and Mendoza to be Legado del Fantasma.
+On the June 17 episode of NXT, El Hijo del Fantasma, now known as Santos Escobar, would reveal the name of his new faction with Wilde and Mendoza to be Legado Del Fantasma.
 Escobar, Wilde and Mendoza would once again attack Maverick as Escobar put Maverick through a table.
 In their first match as a team, Legado del Fantasma defeated Maverick and Breezango (Fandango and Tyler Breeze) in a six-man tag team match on the second night of The Great American Bash.